jmeowmeow/tell-dont-ask-exercise/README.md

 >
 > Also replaced references to "kata" to be "exercise"

-A legacy refactor exercise, focused on the violation of the [tell don't ask](https://pragprog.com/articles/tell-dont-ask) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).
+A legacy refactor exercise, focused on the violation of the [tell don't ask](https://toolshed.com/articles/1998-07-01-TellDontAsk.html) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).

 ## Instructions
 Here you find a simple order flow application.
-It's able to create orders, do some calculation (totals and taxes), and manage them (approval/reject and shipment).
+It's able to create orders, do some calculations (totals and taxes), and manage them (approve/reject and ship).

-The old development team did not find the time to build a proper domain model but instead preferred to use a procedural style, building this anemic domain model.
+The old development team did not find the time to build a proper domain model, but instead preferred to use a procedural style, building this anemic domain model.
 Fortunately, they did at least take the time to write unit tests for the code.

 Your new CTO, after many bugs caused by this application, asked you to refactor this code to make it more maintainable and reliable.

 ## What to focus on
 As the title of the exercise says, of course, the _tell don't ask_ principle.
-You should be able to remove all the setters moving the behavior into the domain objects.
+You should be able to remove all the setters moving the behavior into the domain objects (_Feature Envy_ perhaps?).

 But don't stop there.